genie-team/graphql-genie/docs/mutations.md

 For each type in your model genie can generate create, update, delete and upsert mutations.

-For the following typeDefs these mutations will be created:
+For the below schema definition these mutations will be created:
 * createCity
 * createUser
 * updateCity